xitop/edzed/docs/advanced.rst

   - by default also after each event; this can be disabled with *sync_state* keyword argument.

-  Saving of persistent state is disabled after an error in :meth:`edzed.SBlock.event` in order to prevent saving of possibly corrupted state.
+  Saving of persistent state is disabled after an error in :meth:`SBlock.event` in order to prevent saving of possibly corrupted state.

   .. method:: save_persistent_state()